Research Update: The Truth About Bone BrothNovember 19, 2018

 Interested in bringing more fiber into your diet?
 Start here…

-Key Insight: On this basis, the theory would be to avoid going gluten-free but to instead enjoy more of a high-fiber diet, because that would seem to be the key influencer of health (1).
+Key Insight: On this basis, the theory would be to avoid going gluten-free but to instead enjoy more of a high-fiber diet.That would seem to be the key influencer of health (Read: Healing power of food).

 Gluten: The Largest Study

 What we have now is a really large study that showed not only another negative outcome of a gluten-free diet, but a really strong breakdown of why these things were so different.

 This study in question was published just last year, in 2017, and was led by a team of highly-esteemed doctors1.
 What they ultimately showed was that overall gluten intake in adults without celiac disease, correlated with death from heart disease.

 Ultimately, what the study showed was that the rate of cardiovascular death was highest in those that had consumed no gluten (those that had electively gone gluten-free).